DataDog/documentation/content/en/developers/custom_checks/write_agent_check.md

 ## Overview

-This page takes you through the process of building a simple "Hello world!" custom Agent check.
+This page takes you through the process of building a basic "Hello world!" custom Agent check.
 It also shows you how to change the minimum collection interval for the check.

 ## Setup